tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

 Eg. if they want to sell a new product, they need: explanation (what the product  is), why and how it is better than competition...

-Maybe they want to shasre
+Maybe they want to share the company's history, the team members etc...

+we

 ___